 Today we have a pretty cool guest on The Property Management Show Podcast.
 Shawn Johnson of Independence Capital Property Management is an investor and property manager, and he shares a lot of golden nuggets that will help property managers attract investors, and work better with investor clients.

 Our focus is on the relationship between investors and property managers, and how the two worlds come together.
-There are a lot of misconceptions that keep investors from working well with property managers, and there are also misconceptions that keep property managers from offering more value to their investor clients.
+There are a lot of misconceptions that keep investors from working well with property managers, and there are also misconceptions that keep property managers from offering more value and expertise to their investor clients.

 We’re talking about solutions to all of that with Shawn.